savings greater than income

 Do you have an explanation for this evidence?
 I assumed that "fiyr" contained all the possible sources of income.

-Updated by Redmine Admin over 5 years ago
+Updated by Redmine Admin about 7 years ago

 - % Done changed from 0 to 50